eteeselink/fakethat/README.markdown

 Credits
 -------

 Mug was written by Egbert Teeselink.
-It uses the excellent <a href="http://www.castleproject.org/dynamicproxy/index.html">Castle DynamicProxy</a> to generate the real mock objects to do all the hard work.
+It uses the excellent <a href="http://www.castleproject.org/dynamicproxy/index.html">Castle DynamicProxy</a> to do all the hard object-generating work.